-Although there are harmless causes of hematuria, including heavy exercise, infection, kidney stones, or trauma to the urinary tract, it’s important to know that hematuria is often the only sign of an underlying malignancy (cancer) such as a tumor in the bladder or kidney.
+There are harmless causes of hematuria, including heavy exercise, infection, kidney stones, or trauma to the urinary tract.
+But it’s important to know that hematuria is often the only sign of cancer, such as a tumor in the bladder or kidney.

 “Even if you notice blood in the urine on a single occasion, it should not be ignored,” urges Dr. Brito.
 At Yale Medicine's Department of Urology, doctors recommend that patients schedule an appointment whenever they notice blood in the urine.
 Swift and accurate diagnosis allows for timely treatment for any underlying issue and also offers patients peace of mind.